Mbed TLS tests guidelines

 When you want to introduce a new test, if the test function:

-• Already exists and it only missing the test data, then update the .data file with the additional test data.
-If required, you can add a resource file to the data_files/ subfolder.
+Already exists and it only missing the test data, then update the .data file with the additional test data.
+If required, you can add a resource file to the

 You should write your test code in the same platform abstraction as the library, and should not assume the existence of platform-specific functions.

-Note that SSL is tested differently, with sample programs under the programs/ssl/ folder.
+Note that historically, most of SSL was tested differently, with sample programs under the programs/ssl/ folder.
 These are executed when you run the scripts tests/ssl-opt.sh and tests/compat.sh.
+However, for new code, we prefer to have unit tests as well.

 .function example